StatisticsGreenland/pxmake/README.md

 `pxmake` is an R package for creating and modifying px-files.

--   You can import any\* PC-AXIS px-file, modify it, and save it as a new px-file.
+-   Import a PC-AXIS px-file, modify it, and save it as a new px-file.
--   You can create a new px-file from scratch, by starting with a data frame.
--   Save a px-file in an Excel Workbook.
+-   Save a px-file as an Excel workbook.

-\**that is the goal at least*

 ## Installation